 Use names that are clear and non-confusing.

 Use consistency in choosing names.

+Keep the scope of names as small as reasonable.

 Keep names short and concise in order to make the code easier to understand.

+Use longer names for longer-lived objects.

-Choose names that are rich in meaning.
+Choose names that are appropriately rich in meaning for the context.

-Keep in mind that code will be reused and combined in ways that the original developers never imagined.
+When choosing names, keep in mind that code will be reused and combined in ways that the original developers never imagined.

 Do not differentiate names through only a mixture of case or the presence/absence of an underscore character.

+Do not choose names that conflict with (unreserved) keywords or language-defined library names for the language being used, as follows:

+Names that begin with double underscore;

+Names that begin with a single underscore followed by an uppercase letter;

+Contextual keywords such as module, final and override;

+In the global namespace, identifiers commencing with std followed by any string of digits;

+Follow common conventions for naming macros:

+Avoid names for macros that are not all uppercase;

+Avoid names that are all uppercase not used for macros;

-Avoid differentiating through characters that are commonly confused visually such as ‘O’ and ‘0’, ‘I’ (lower case ‘L’), ‘l’ (capital ‘I’) and ‘1’, ‘S’ and ‘5’, ‘Z’ and ‘2’, and ‘n’ and ‘h’.
+Avoid differentiating through characters that are commonly confused visually such as ‘O’ and ‘0’, ‘l’ (lower case ‘L’), ‘I’ (capital ‘I’) and ‘1’, ‘S’ and ‘5’, ‘Z’ and ‘2’, and ‘n’ and ‘h’.

-Develop coding guidelines to define a common coding style and to avoid the above dangerous practices.
+Adopt or develop coding guidelines to define a common coding style and to avoid the above dangerous practices.

 6.18 Dead Store [WXQ]